 How to Live by Faith Not by Sight

 It sounds simple.
-Beautiful, even.
-The kind of verse you put on a wall or highlight in your Bible.
+Beautiful, even — the kind of verse you put on a wall.

-Because sight is comfortable.
+But living it is another matter.
+Sight is comfortable.
 Sight gives you evidence, certainty, control.
-Faith asks you to move without those things — to trust what you cannot see, to step where you cannot look, to believe when there is no proof.
+Faith asks you to move without any of those things — to trust what you cannot see, to step where you cannot look, to believe when there is no proof.

 If you have struggled to live by faith instead of sight — if you know you should trust God but find yourself constantly needing evidence — this is for you.